National Bolivarian Armed Forces of Venezuela: Army

-The Venezuelan Army (Fuerzas Terrestres or Ejército), is made up today of roughly 63,000 troops (including conscripts).
+The Venezuelan Army (Fuerzas Terrestres or Ejército), has roughly 63,000 troops, including conscripts.
 Its main function is planning, implementing and monitoring terrestrial military operations in coordination with the other components of the national armed forces, in pursuit of the Integrated National Defense mission.

-Currently, it is organized in six operating divisions plus the other components: the Army Aviation Command, 6th Corps of Engineers, Army Logistics Command, and Army Education Command.
-It is composed of armored units, infantry, engineers, special forces and artillery, with resources that allow it to develop various types of airlift operations.
+It is organized in six operating divisions plus the other components: the Army Aviation Command, 6th Corps of Engineers, Army Logistics Command, and Army Education Command.
+It is composed of armored units, infantry, engineers, special forces and artillery, with resources that allow it to perform airlift operations.
 It is the largest military branch of Venezuela's armed forces.
-Its current commanding general is Major General Juan de Jesús García Toussaintt.
+Its commanding general is Major General Juan de Jesús García Toussaintt.

 Navy

 The Venezuelan Navy (Fuerzas Navales or Armada Bolivariana) and Marines (Infanteria de Marina) primary mission is to implement, manage and control naval operations, naval aircraft, and the Coast Guard in support of Navy activities to ensure the execution of plans of employment.